OSGP/Documentation/Architecture/Platform-components-description.md

 - SOAP has extensive security features that are being used in the open smart grid platform to meet the high security demands/requirements requested by e.g. the energy utilities
 - Energy companies are generally not progressive in terms of technology.
 SOAP is acceptable for energy companies and REST is sometimes seen as new and insecure.

 The benefits of REST (e.g. speed / less overhead) does not outweigh the benefits of SOAP.
 More general information on this topic can be found [online](http://spf13.com/post/soap-vs-rest).
-Contributions to make REST available on the open smart grid platform are welcome.

 ### Domain logic layer